Overview

 - Create a notiflow — Give it a name and description

-- Add steps - Drag steps onto the canvas and connect them
+- Add steps — Drag steps onto the canvas from the toolbar

 - Configure channels — Select which channel to use for each channel step